 1977 - aka The House in Absecon, Absecon NJ.
 Unbuilt.

-1978 - The Peter H. Flint and Karen Gebhart House, aka House in Delaware, aka Flintwoods Preserve, 205 Center Meeting Road, Greenville DE.
+1978 - The Peter H. Flint and Karen Gebhart House, aka House in Delaware, aka Flintwoods Preserve, 205 Center Meeting Road, Wilmington DE.
+Flintwoods Preserve is a large barn used for Brandywine Baroque concerts, a group of musicians started by Karen Gebhart.
+Featured in GA Houses 17.
 Photo by Matt Wargo.
-Featured in GA Houses 17.
-Flintwoods Preserve is a large barn that they use for concerts for Brandywine Baroque, a group of musicians started by Karen Gebhart.

 1979 - The Irving and Betty Abrams House, 118A Woodland Road, Pittsburgh PA.
 Located next door to the Giovanitti House by Richard Meier.
-Sold to neighbor Bill Snyder in 2018 who plans to destroy it.
+Sold in 2018 to neighbor Bill Snyder.
+Still standing as of 2022, but vacant and emptied.

 1979 - The Peter Brant House, aka Mount Vernon House Competition, 385 Taconic Road, Greenwich CT.
 Unbuilt.
 Despite all their previous work for the client, Venturi and Scott Brown lost the commission to Allan Greenberg.